rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 <b>example:</b> <a href="../../../../code/MCAT_Tutorial_Part2.html"><code>tut2.py</code></a> | <b>source code:</b> <a href="../../../../MCAT_pkg/MCAT_pkg/exploratory_analysis.py"><code>exploratory_analysis.py</code></a> </center>
 <center>$$\cdot$$</center>

+Overall, each of the individual concentrations seem to behave very similarly, with the highest concentration having the longest time to catastrophe on average.

 We used three different metrics to compare the two models.
-The first of these, the QQ plot, uses quantiles of the experimental dataset, overlaid with the theoretical results using our model, to visualize how well our models fit the data.
-If our model is mostly contained within the quantiles, that implies it is a good fit.
+The first of these, the QQ plot, plots quantiles of the experimental dataset against quantiles of the theoretical dataset.
+If the two datasets come from the same distribution, the line generated in the plot will appear mostly straight.

 <center>$$\cdot$$</center>